MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (object) - An object containing information about the robot, with the following fields.
-In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
    * batteryLevel - The battery charge percentage (in decimal format) and the current battery voltage.
    * currentProfileName - The name of the network that the robot is on.
    * hardwareInfo - Hardware and firmware version information for both the Real Time Controller board and the Motor Controller board.